Astarx1/cluster/README.md

 TODO :
-- Git Workflow
+- Mutexed stdout
-- Network operations aka different process for messages with different OperationID
 - Data sharing between workers protocole ("data sales")
+	- Enable the operation
 	- In link with the file transfer protocole
 	- Need to chose a format to exchange data
 - Dynamic deployement : workers must get defined by a YAML-like file
 	- If possible, workers must be launchable from master
 	- Ports should at least be decided by the user after CLI launching
+	- I need a mock dynamic environnement (probably Pythonicly defined, Chef or other pipelines will come later) in order to test it
+- Reduce Tech Debt !!!
-- Unit Testing !!!
+	- Unit Testing
-- Python Bindings (especially in MLManagement)
-	- Link to mapreduce paradigm, I can try to hack my way into it https://stackoverflow.com/questions/11016078/is-it-possible-to-create-a-function-dynamically-during-runtime-in-c
-	- The best solution remains to manipulate data structures even if it be less flexible
+	- Git Workflow
 	- Refactoring :
 		- more namespaces !!!
 		- Separation declarations/definitions
 		- Inclusions refactoring (it is a HUGE mess)
 		- CMake build
+- Python Bindings (especially in MLManagement)
+	- Link to mapreduce paradigm, I can try to hack my way into it https://stackoverflow.com/questions/11016078/is-it-possible-to-create-a-function-dynamically-during-runtime-in-c
+	- The best solution remains to manipulate data structures even if it be less flexible
 - Task dependencies management (in progress) > Essential for load management
 - Memory management :
 	- Virtual/Physical Memory management > Near-to Essential for real load management
 	- Collision prevention between workers for data shared > Essential
-- Better network management/resilience
-	- Acknowledgement support
-	- Message answer support
-	- Make a better use of topic system provided by ZMQ Publish/Subscribe in order to filter out unintersting messages with better performances (reduce the need to parse messages on an application level)
-- Better non-concurrency between workers support ?
-Master should have the last word but nonetheless, it seems quite shaky
-	- Paxos-like algorithm for decision ? (seems overkill)
 - Mailbox shared between multiple thread to add more if needed (like during a data transfer)
 - File Transfer :
 	- Use a shared file system like HDFS with a shared hashTable